 While the firm’s projects range from commercial to hospitality to residential, Pollard also works with designing new build homes, as well as redesigning interior decor and custom furnishings.

 Pollard received her formal education at the University of British Columbia where she graduated with a degree in fine arts and economics.
 She received further training by attending the British Columbia Institute of Technology in Burnaby, B.C., where she obtained yet another degree in interior design.

 For the last few years, she has consistently won Georgie Awards, which are held by the Canadian Home Builders Association to highlight excellence in new home building.

 Favorite Project: Lower Road – West Coast Contemporary

 While growing up in his native country of Columbia, Andres Escobar had dreams of becoming an engineer.
 So, he moved to Montreal to pursue a degree.
-But along the way, he fell in love with interior design.
+But along the way, he fell in love with interior design and makes our list as one of the top interior designers in Canada.
 He dropped his engineering studies and pursued his passion by getting a degree from Dawson’s College and, shortly after graduating, landed in one major design firm after another until he decided to strike out on his own.

 Andres Escobar & Associates was founded in 1989 in Montreal, Quebec.
-(Later, they opened an office in New York City).
-The firm and its founder are recipients of some of the world’s most prestigious awards.
-In fact, acclaim for Escobar consumes five pages of the firm’s website (view those pages here).
+Now known as lemay + Escobar based out of New York City, the architecture firm and its founder are recipients of some of the world’s most prestigious awards.